J268sing/Crypto-Alert/README.md

 * [Cryptocompare](https://www.cryptocompare.com) - API Used for real-time, high-quality and reliable cryptocurrency data
 * [Firebase](https://firebase.google.com) - to store user data
 * [Firebase](https://firebase.google.com) - to store user data

+## Upcoming features

+- [responsive UI](https://github.com/J268sing/MyCrypto) with integration of all cryptocurrencies.
+- `Fake Holdings` allowing users to buy crypto with paper money.
+- `Smart Calculations` to allow users to track their holdings and it's change during last 24 hours.
+- `No Registration` to remain completely anonymous where app won't track private data about trading strategies.